khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

-# The weakness of the narrations mentioning wiping the face with the hands after duʿā
+# The weakness of narrations mentioning wiping the face with hands after duʿā

-\chaptermark{Narrations mentioning wiping the face with the hands after duʿā}
+\chaptermark{Narrations mentioning wiping the face with hands after duʿā}

-From Irwā al-Ghalīl (2/178--182) by Shaykh al-Albānī
+From _Irwā al-Ghalīl_ (2/178--182) by Shaykh al-Albānī.

 \begin{mdframed}[style=narration, frametitle={Narration}]
 The Prophet \pbuh, when he raised his hands in \textit{duʿā}, he would not put them down until he had wiped his face with them.